sagecodes/intro-to-python/README.md

 # Learn to Code: Introduction to Python

 Brought to you by Galvanize.
-Learn more about the way we teach code at [galvanize.com](http://galvanize.com).
+Learn more about the way we teach at [galvanize.com](http://galvanize.com).

 Get to this repo by typing in URL: **py.sage.codes**